KDE/digikam-doc/image_editor/effects_tools.rst

 .. _effects_vivid:

-The Vivid Effect
+The Vivid Filter
 ~~~~~~~~~~~~~~~~

 The vivid filter simulates what is known as *Velvia* effect.
 It is different from saturation in that it has a more pronounced contrast effect that bring colors brilliantly alive and glowing.
-Try it, it renders beautiful for many subjects.
+Try it, it can a beautiful effect for many subjects.

 Velvia is a brand of daylight-balanced color reversal film produced by the Japanese company Fujifilm.
 The name is a contraction of *Velvet Media*, a reference to its smooth image structure.
 Velvia has very saturated colors under daylight, high contrast.
 These characteristics make it the slide film of choice for most nature photographers.
 Velvia's highly saturated colors are, however, considered overdone by some photographers, especially those who don't primarily shoot landscapes.
-You can control the Velvia intensity with the **level** setting.
+You can control the Velvia intensity with the **Level** setting.

 .. figure:: images/editor_vivid.webp
     :alt: